gohugoio/hugoThemes/README.md

 ## README

 The README file serves double purposes.
 It is used on GitHub as the content for the main page.
 It is also used as the content on the detailed theme view page for [themes.gohugo.io](http://themes.gohugo.io/).
-It should be in Markdown format and called `README.md`.
+It should be written in Markdown and called `README.md`.